Updated samba packages that fix several security issues are now available

 not result in a crash of the Samba server.
 (CVE-2007-4572)

-CentOS would like to thank Alin Rad Pop of Secunia Research, and the Samba
+Red Hat would like to thank Alin Rad Pop of Secunia Research, Rick King,

-Users of Samba are advised to ugprade to these updated packages, which
+All Samba users are advised to upgrade to these updated packages, which